top of page

 • Encourage her to seek help from a healthcare professional, and help her to find one.

-It is important that pregnant women and new mothers know if they are suffering from depression because it can be detrimental to her health as well as the health of the baby.
+It is important that pregnant women and new mothers recognize whether they are suffering from depression because it can be detrimental to her health as well as the health of the baby.

 kirstins@nchd.org